WhatsApp/erlfmt/doc/erlfmt_parse.md

 * Lists are represented as a `list` node instead of a chain of `cons` and `nil` nodes, similar to the `tuple` node.
 The last elemenent of the list can be a `cons` node representing explicit consing syntax.

+* Representation for types is in general the same as for corresponding values.
+  The `type` node is not used at all.
+This means new binary operators inside types are defined: `|` and `..`.
+The `::` operator is represented by a special `typed` node.